ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_1_Eng.md

 ##### Retrieving Data with SQLGetData ()

-To return the data to a specified column, SQLGetData () must execute the following series of procedures
+To return the data to a specified column, SQLGetData () must execute the following series of procedures.

 1. Returns SQL_NO_DATA if it has already returned all of the data for the column.
 2. If the data is NULL, SQL_NULL_DATA will be set in *pcbValue.
 If the data for the corresponding column is not NULL, SQLGetData () will proceed to the next phase.